 Goodbudget lets you create virtual envelopes which you can only spend from if it matches the purpose of the envelope.
-The simplicity makes it a great app for those who are just starting on their money saving journey.
+The simplicity makes it a great app for those who are just starting on their money-saving journey.

-If you like having all your information together in one easily accessible interface, then Moneytree is the perfect app for you.
+If you prefer having all your information together in one easily accessible interface, then Moneytree is the perfect app for you.
 It works by collecting all your financial data such as bank accounts, loans and credit cards and displays in-app for a truly holistic understanding of your ingoing and outgoings.

 The best part?
 Moneytree also collects all your loyalty points such as Frequent Flyer and FlyBuys so that you know exactly how many you have and when you can use them.
 MoneyTree will even send you notifications when they’re going to expire.

-Because of it’s Shared Wallet feature, Spendee is perfect for people with joint accounts or spending such as couples, housemates or parents who want to have oversight on their children’s spending.
+Because of its Shared Wallet feature, Spendee is perfect for people with joint accounts or spending such as couples, housemates or parents who want to have oversight on their children’s spending.
 Spendee categorises transactions, adding a picture and location for easy identification.